-- 34. WARNING: The route pictured above is to be used for RS/TL/SL transit from the PPCY to the RSA.
-There are power lines in the area marked with the "do not enter" symbol. - 35.
-Groundman procedures - a.
-WARNING: Remain inside the pickup truck, to assist the operator, unless there is a specific task that needs to be accomplished outside the pickup truck.
+34. WARNING: The route pictured above is to be used for RS/TL/SL transit from the PPCY to the RSA.
+There are power lines in the area marked with the "do not enter" symbol.

+35. Groundman procedures

+- a.
+Be in a position in the pickup truck to assist the operator.
 If a Groundman is not present, the operator may not load/unload containers. - b.
+Carry a radio and maintain communications with the operator. - c.
+Groundmen are responsible to ensure the area behind operators remains clear and to inform them if pedestrian or vehicle traffic enters the area. - d.
+Ensure that the Hustler/UTR is spotted in the correct position to allow loading/unloading. - e.
+Verify Hustler/UTR pins are in the proper position and when they are not, dismount from the pickup truck and flip the pins to the proper position. - f.
 WARNING: When outside of the pickup truck, exercise extreme vigilance for equipment and vehicle movement.
-Do not stand or work in the turning radius of a Reach-Stacker/Top-Loader/Side-Loader as this is the Danger ZoneCarry a radio and maintain communications with the operator. - c.
-WARNING: Groundmen are responsible to ensure the area behind operators remains clear and to inform them if pedestrian or vehicle traffic enters the area. - d.
-WARNING: Pedestrians shall make eye contact with the operator of container handling equipment before entering the Danger Zone. - e.
-Ensure that the Hustler/UTR is spotted in the correct position to allow loading/unloading. - f.
-Verify Hustler/UTR pins are in the proper position and when they are not, dismount from the pickup truck and flip the pins to the proper position. - g.
+Do not stand or work in the turning radius of a Reach-Stacker/Top-Loader/Side-Loader as this is the Danger Zone. - g.
+WARNING: Pedestrians shall make eye contact with the operator of container handling equipment before entering the Danger Zone. - h.
 When moving from one operational area to another, operators will ensure a Groundman in a vehicle provides escort, or they may not move.
 The Groundman will maintain radio contact with the operator and drive within 100 feet of the machine and assist in identifying obstacles.

-Be particularly cautious for power line and overhead obstacle clearance.
+Be particularly cautious for power line and overhead obstacle clearance. - i.
+No use of cell phones or personal electronic devices, to include wearing a headset/blue-tooth/ear buds while OPERATING a MOVING vehicle/equipment.
+In addition, this restriction is further applied to the Groundman at all times when the container handling equipment is operating.